 You can transfer your Chase Ultimate Rewards and your Amex Membership Rewards into your Marriott account at a ratio of 1:1.
 I have to mention that you get much more value by transferring your Ultimate Rewards to Hyatt vs. Marriott.
 I wouldn’t transfer my Chase points into my Marriott account to pay for a whole vacation, but If you are short on points then it might be worth it.
 Especially if a transfer to top off your Marriott account will get you the necessary points to get a 5th night free!
 The same goes for Amex, your points will usually be more valuable transferring to airlines.

 You can find a Marriott pretty much anywhere you want to go but here are a few examples of some great ways to use your Marriott points.
 Here’s some info on getting Marriott Hotels on the cheap!
-We’ve listed some of our favorite redemptions stays below.
+We’ve listed some of our favorite redemption stays below.

-There are thousands of options when it comes to where to use your Marriott points, good luck narrowing it down ????.
-But that’s a great problem to have right?!
+There are thousands of options when it comes to where to use your Marriott points; good luck narrowing it down.
+But that’s a great problem to have, right?!

 We love Marriott Hotels and have stayed in them so many times.
 Adding a Marriott credit card to your wallet is a great idea for hotel stays.
-Do you have a Marriott card and if so, which one?
+Do you have a Marriott card, and if so, which one?